nicjansma/breakup.js/README.md

 In addition, this type of change may require you to change any code calling the function that the original `jQuery.each()` call was in if it returned a value that depended on that work, as the new `breakup.each()`'s callback-complete function is what will drive the new code flow.
-If you need the return value of a function called `jQuery.each()` you will have to have `breakup.each()`'s callback-complete fire a new callback with the return values instead of simply returning it in the original function call.
+If you need the return value of a function that is calling `jQuery.each()` you will have to have `breakup.each()`'s callback-complete fire a new callback with the return values instead of simply returning it in the original function call.

-For example, you may be using `jQuery.each()` like this:
+An example may help illustrate this better.
+You may be using `jQuery.each()` like this:

 ```js
 function doIteration() {